 Revenues from our intrastate transportation and storage segment are primarily reflected in natural gas sales and gathering, transportation and other fees.
 Revenues from our interstate transportation and storage segment are primarily reflected in gathering, transportation and other fees.
 Revenues from our midstream segment are primarily reflected in natural gas sales, NGL sales and gathering, transportation and other fees.
-Revenues from our rule products transportation and services segment are primarily reflected in NGL sales and gathering, transportation and other fees.
+Revenues from our rule primarily reflected in natural gas sales, NGL sales and gathering, transportation and other fees.
 Revenues from our crude oil transportation and services segment are primarily reflected in crude sales.
 Revenues from our investment in Sunoco LP segment are primarily reflected in refined product sales.
 Revenues from our investment in USAC segment are primarily reflected in gathering, transportation and other fees.
-Revenues from our all other segment are primarily reflected in natural gas sales.
+Revenues from our all other segment are primarily reflected in natural gas sales and gathering, transportation and other fees.

 We report Segment Adjusted EBITDA and consolidated Adjusted EBITDA as measures of segment performance.
-We define Segment Adjusted EBITDA and consolidated Adjusted EBITDA as total partnership earnings before interest, taxes, depreciation, depletion, amortization and other noncash items, such as non-cash compensation expense, gains and losses on disposals of assets, the allowance for equity funds used during construction, unrealized gains and losses on commodity risk management activities, inventory valuation adjustments, non-cash impairment charges, losses on extinguishments of debt and other non-operating income or expense items.
+We define Segment Adjusted EBITDA and consolidated Adjusted EBITDA as total partnership earnings before interest, taxes, depreciation, depletion, amortization and other non-cash items, such as non-cash compensation expense, gains and losses on disposals of assets, the allowance for equity funds used during construction, unrealized gains and losses on commodity risk management activities, inventory valuation adjustments, non-cash impairment charges, losses on extinguishments of debt and other non-operating income or expense items.
+Inventory adjustments that are excluded from the calculation of Adjusted EBITDA represent only the changes in lower of cost or market reserves on inventory that is carried at last-in, first-out ("LIFO").
+These amounts are unrealized valuation adjustments applied to Sunoco LP's fuel volumes remaining in inventory at the end of the period.

 Segment Adjusted EBITDA and consolidated Adjusted EBITDA reflect amounts for unconsolidated affiliates based on the same recognition and measurement methods used to record equity in earnings of unconsolidated affiliates.
 Adjusted EBITDA related to unconsolidated affiliates excludes the same items with respect to the unconsolidated affiliate as those excluded from the calculation of Segment Adjusted EBITDA and consolidated Adjusted EBITDA, such as interest, taxes, depreciation, depletion, amortization and other non-cash items.
 Although these amounts are excluded from Adjusted EBITDA related to unconsolidated affiliates, such exclusion should not be understood to imply that we have control over the operations and resulting revenues and expenses of such affiliates.
 We do not control our unconsolidated affiliates; therefore, we do not control the earnings or cash flows of such affiliates.
 The use of Segment Adjusted EBITDA or Adjusted EBITDA related to unconsolidated affiliates as an analytical tool should be limited accordingly.